musikele/musikele.github.io/_posts/2020-09-16-how-to-read-and-write-from-stdin-and-stdout-in-go.md

 Here we are declaring `reader` variable with `var` and `message` variable without `var`.
 Why?

-To only declare a variable, without initializing, you can user the keyword `var` followed by the variable name; you must also declare a type.
+To only declare a variable, without initializing, you can use the keyword `var` followed by the variable name; you must also declare a type.

 If the type can be inferred by the assigning expression, it can be omitted.